Let-s-Do-Collection/AlpineWhispers/readme.md

 <br>

-<p>Refined farming and cooking with new tools, functional blocks, and rustic meals.
+<p>Refined farming and cooking with new tools, functional blocks, and arolla_pine meals.
 Use sprinklers, scarecrows, and fertilized soil to improve crops.
 Process food with a mincer, transport goods with carts, and prepare simple farmhouse dishes. </p>

 </div>